application-dev-tsb/notes-browser-technology/EmberJS/README.md

 EmberJS is yet another frontend JS application framework.
 Basic things such as routers, templates, and components are all present in the framework.

 ## Router
+Evaluates the URL and decides on which components to render on screen.

 ## Template
 This is how the HTML side of things are rendered.
 Special application syntax are written using handlebars.